 Weather Forecast Prague

-Below you will also find a few ideas on what to bring for weather in Prague.
+Below you will also find a few ideas on what to bring based on Prague's weather and seasons.

 What to Bring by Season

 This weather forecast for Prague is generally fairly accurate.
-We don't like the longer forecasts of 10 days, because they inevitably change after the first 5 days anyways.
+We don't like the longer forecasts of 10 days, because they inevitably change after the first 5 days.

 The packing tips below for each season and month will also help you plan ahead.

-Of course, the key to packing and the weather is flexibility - no matter what the weather forecast for Prague says.
+Of course, the key to packing and the weather is flexibility.
+No matter what the weather forecast for Prague says, things are known to change.
 With the exception of winter, it's possible to have unseasonable weather in any season.

-For example, Prague's weather is known for a few tricks like cool days in July.
+For example, Prague's weather is known for a few tricks like cool days in July or warmer days in September.
 So, be as flexible as when you can!

 Spring Weather in Prague - March, April and May